 I maintain a list of DL reasoners.

-- I will give a course on Description Logics at the Reasoning Web Summer
+- I have given a course on Description Logics at the Reasoning Web Summer

 - we have revamped the OWL in Manchester web site!